 Indicators of Climate Change

-Indicators can be thought of as a way to measure or calculate the status, trend, or performance of a given system.
-As an example, many businesses look at the unemployment index to gauge the health of the economy.
-Similarly, climate-relevant indicators—whether ecological, physical, or societal—can help communicate key aspects of the changing environment, point out vulnerabilities, and inform decision making at local, state, and national levels.
+Indicators are observations or calculations that can be used to track conditions and trends.
+For example, businesses might look at the unemployment index as one of a number of indicators representing the condition of the economy.
+Similarly, indicators of climate change—whether ecological, physical, or societal—can help communicate key aspects of the changing environment, point out vulnerabilities, and inform decision making at local, state, and national levels.
 Indicators are an important part of the vision for the sustained National Climate Assessment (NCA).

 A proposed National Climate Indicators System, currently in pilot phase, will go beyond documenting climate changes to encompass climate-related impacts, as well as adaptation and mitigation responses for natural systems and human sectors.
 It will provide scientific data to decision makers that will help them prepare for and respond to climate change.

 The proposed Indicators System will be:

 - Informative for climate-smart decisions in management, research, and education.

 - Intended for use by a wide variety of decision makers in the public and private sectors, and in the scientific community.